 Lifetime Membership recognition is a way for PSIA - AASI to recognize members who have contributed as a volunteer or exceptional leader.
-This member should be known and respected throughout the division and industry for their long - term contributions in education, publication, leadership and volunteerism.
+This member should be known and respected throughout the region and industry for their long - term contributions in education, publication, leadership and volunteerism.
 These members demonstrate a lifetime of dedicated services to P SIA - AASI.

-Members nominated for this recognition must be a member for a minimum of 20 years(special circumstances will be considered by the divisional board on a case by case basis.)
+Members nominated for this recognition must be a member for a minimum of 20 years(special circumstances will be considered by theregional board on a case by case basis.)

 b.
-Process: Recognition is endorsed at a divisional level by the divisional boards.
-Divisions develop and set their own formal nomination process that includes at least one letter of recommendation for each proposed lifetime member.
+Process: Recognition is endorsed at a regional level by the regional boards.
+Regions develop and set their own formal nomination process that includes at least one letter of recommendation for each proposed lifetime member.
 Additional letters of support or additional documents are encouraged.
-Division boards will accept nominations for review on a yearly basis and submit to the PSIA-AASI Board by November 1st.
-For consideration at the winter board meeting.
+Region boards will accept nominations for review on a yearly basis and submit to the PSIA-AASI Board Chair by November 1st to be considered for approval at the Winter Board Meeting of the National Board.